Library services during the coronavirus situation

 Starting 28 September, NINO fellows and Leiden University ONOS and CAC students and PhD's can book study places at the NINO Library.
 Please read more on the NINO website.

 Online library services and remote access options for Leiden University students and Leiden University and KITLV staff, are currently being offered as usual.

 Read e-books from home, or have a look at our vast e-journals collection.
-Browse our subject guides for your field of interest and improve your academic and search skills using our online tutorials.
-Treat yourself to some film and music.
+Browse our subject guides for your field of interest or treat yourself to some film and music.
 Learn all about open access publishing on the Centre for Digital Scholarship webpage.

-At several library locations, patrons may visit to pick up and return books.
+At several UBL locations, library patrons may visit to pick up and return library books.

 |Library location||Hours to pick up and return books|

 |Van Steenis||During opening hours of the Van Steenis building|